 Belgian HR service provider SD Worx is active in 10 countries across Europe.
-Their payroll consultants daily spend 50 hours dispatching incoming client emails in Belgium alone.
+Daily a lot of time is spent dispatching incoming client emails.
 These emails need to be distributed across different departments each responsible for their own topics.

 A lot of manual work is involved in the distribution of those emails.
 To simplify that process and allow employees to free up time to perform other important tasks, we developed a mail classifier that uses artificial intelligence.

-Thanks to SD Worx, we had access to a maildump of which we knew the destination of each email.
-We’ve used the body and subject of these emails to train a state-of-the-art language model.
+We built a state-of-the art language model for SD Worx, based on the destination, body and subject of emails.
 This model returns a prediction for each email that gets fed into it.
 This prediction is then used to forward the email to its respective destination.

 SD Worx receives emails in both Dutch and French, so we had to use a model architecture that was capable of handling these two languages.
 If you want to know more about the multilingual side of this project, feel free to read our technical blogpost about the topic.